 Please use the official CF7 Honeypot support forum for all support requests.
 Support requests in comments may not be answered.
 Also — before submitting a support request, be sure to confirm you are using the latest versions of: 1) Contact Form 7 WordPress Plugin, 2) The Contact Form 7 plugin, 3) WordPress.

-- Install using WordPress’ “Add Plugin” feature — just search for “Contact Form 7 Honeypot”
+- Install using the WordPress “Add Plugin” feature — just search for “Contact Form 7 Honeypot”.

 - Edit a form in Contact Form 7

-- Choose “Honeypot” from the Generate Tag dropdown.
+- Choose “Honeypot” from the CF7 tag generator.
 Recommended: change the honeypot element’s ID.

 - Insert the generated tag anywhere in your form.
 The added field uses inline CSS styles to hide the field from your visitors.